aaronater10/sfcparse/README.md

 **Note** these are just examples to build your data to append.

-**Also** Sinlge line appending may be more tedious than multiline, so it is recommended to build your data with multiple lines as shown!
+**Also** Single line appending may be more tedious than multiline, so it is recommended to build your data with multiple lines as shown!
 ```python
 import sfconfig